 After acquiring his BA in International Relations and Economics at Facamp in Brazil, Vitor joined the first class of masters students at the Levy Institute.
 Vitor now works at the Center for Economic Policy Research in Washington D.C., where he continues to pursue his interests in economic development, international financial structure, and inequality. @VirtoMello

 Lara discovered the legacy of Hyman Minsky and the research of the Levy Institute during her studies at Bard College.
 Lara’s goal is to advocate for a pluralist approach to drafting economic policy.
 She currently lives in Washington D.C. and works on challenging the myths behind policies that perpetuate economic and social inequality at the Center for Economic and Policy Research. @LaraMerling

 Oscar is part of the second class of graduate students at the Levy Institute.
 He studied at the University of Havana before transferring to Bard College to obtain a BA in Economics.
-His research interests include modern monetary theory and its policy applications, macroeconomics, and political economy.
-Oscar is an avid player of football, which he refuses to call soccer.
-Follow him on Twitter: @ovaldesviera
+His research interests include MMT, macro-economics, and political economy.
+Oscar is an avid player of football, which he refuses to call soccer. @ovaldesviera

 Brad grew up in California and went to UC Berkeley to study Computer Science.
 After graduating and working in tech for a short while he came to the Levy Institute to study the economic system rather than computer systems.
-Follow him on Twitter: @bradvoracek
+As a FIRST Vista member for AmeriCorps VISTA, Brad now helps disadvantaged students succeed in STEM fields. @bradvoracek

-Domenico is a current first year student at the Levy Economics Institute.
+Domenico is a current first-year student at the Levy Economics Institute.
 He hails from Italy, where he is an active member of the Italian Modern Money Theory network.
 His research focuses on post-Keynesian macro-economics, as well as the works of Hyman Minsky.